Transmembrane Proteins

 Schematic diagram of nanodisc displaying a multi-transmembrane protein

-Using Nanodisc technology to display multitransmembrane proteins not only better maintains their natural conformation but also addresses the issue of soluble preparation of these proteins.
-Moreover, because nanodiscs can be extracted without detergents, they offer a superior alternative for multitransmembrane proteins that are sensitive to maintaining activity with detergents.
+Using nanodisc-displayed membrane proteins has several benefits.
+It maintains the natural conformation of the protein, provides water-soluble proteins, and displays the protein in a native-like environment.
+Moreover, because nanodiscs can be extracted without detergents, they are superior for membrane proteins that are sensitive to maintaining activity with detergents.

 Applications